StephenSorriaux/ansible-kafka-admin/README.md

 ## Usage
 ### Creating, updating, deleting topics and ACLs
 **Note**
-* Zookeeper is only needed when replication-factor changed or kafka <= 0.11.0.
+* Zookeeper is only needed when replication-factor changed wiht Kafka < 2.4.0 or with Kafka <= 0.11.0.

 Here some examples on how to use this library:
 ```yaml